rust-lang/rust/README.md

 When experimenting with flags please make sure that EnzymeStrictAliasing=0 is not changed, since it is required for Enzyme to handle enums correctly.

+## Bug reporting
+Bugs are pretty much expected at this point of the development process.
+In order to help us please minimize the Rust code as far as possible.
+This tool might be a nicer helper: https://github.com/Nilstrieb/cargo-minimize If you have some knowledge of LLVM-IR we also greatly appreciate it if you could help us by compiling your minimized Rust code to LLVM-IR and reducing it further.

+The only exception to this strategy is error based on "Can not deduce type of X", where reducing your example will make it harder for us to understand the origin of the bug.
+In this case please just try to inline all dependencies into a single crate or even file, without deleting used code.